ali-izhar/machine-learning/learning/supervisedML/regression/README.md

 Linear regression can be categorized into two types based on the number of predictor variables used: simple linear regression (one predictor) and multiple linear regression (more than one predictor).

-## Model
-A model refers to the mathematical construct that uses input data to generate predictions.
-In the case of linear regression, the model is a function $f$ which predicts the target variable $(y)$ based on one or more predictor variables $(x)$.

 ## Loss Function (Cost Function)
 A loss function measures the difference between the model's predictions and the actual values.
 In linear regression, we typically use the Mean Squared Error (MSE) as the loss function, defined as: